 Application and admission requirements to the R.N.-B.S.N. track are the same as for the basic program.
-Applicants must complete nursing prerequisite courses and all but 6 hours of general education core requirements prior to admission to nursing courses.
 In addition, authorization to practice as a registered nurse either by licensure or board authorization must be documented prior to initiation of any clinical course.
 Upper division credit status must be determined by the R.N.-B.S.N.
 Coordinator or School of Nursing Director at the time of initial application for specified nursing courses.
 To receive escrow transfer credit for lower division nursing courses, students must submit verification of graduation from an NLNAC accredited program.